-TABLE 1

-SBS on dentin for SEAs with CQ/DMAB and 2 depending on the storage time storage stability of the SEAs has been significantly improved by replacing the acid-labile CQ/DMAB system with PI 2.
+Table 1: SBS on dentin for SEAs with CQ/DMAB and 2 depending on the storage time.

-Formulation SBS after 0 d [MPa] SBS after 14 d [MPa] SBS after 28 d [MPa] DAAP/P with CQ/DMAB 17.0 ± 4.7 9.7 ± 3.9 - DAAP/P with 2 28.1 ± 3.3 32.2 ± 3.2 29.2 ± 1.6
+Formulation SBS after 0 d [MPa] SBS after 14 d [MPa] SBS after 28 d [MPa] DAAP/P with CQ/DMAB 17.0 ± 4.7 9.7 ± 3.9 DAAP/P with 2 28.1 ± 3.3 32.2 ± 3.2 29.2 ± 1.6

-Increased Curing Depth of Restorative Composites with PI 2
+Increased curing depth of restorative composites with PI 2

-The limited curing depth of dental composites is dependent on the composite composition (refractive index, filler load, particle size, colorant and PI), but also the photopolymerization parameters (emission spectrum of light source, intensity of light and exposure time).
+The limited curing depth of dental composites is dependent on the composite composition (refractive index, filler load, particle size, colorant and PI) but also the photopolymerization parameters (emission spectrum of light source, intensity of light and exposure time).
 In order to quantify the curing depth of dental composites, Vickers hardness profiles can be recorded.
-Three different composites based on PI 2 and CQ/DMAB have been tested and it can be seen (Figure 14) how a composite containing a mixed initiator system of PI 2 and CQ/DMAB shows the best test results leading to an improved curing depth.
+Three different composites based on PI 2 and CQ/DMAB have been tested and it can be seen (Figure 13) how a composite containing a mixed initiator system of 2 and CQ/DMAB shows the best test results leading to an improved curing depth.